 You now know that laundry detergents are of different types, and most of them do not go bad — they may only lose their effectiveness, and this happens after very long periods.
 The purpose of this was to help you stock appropriately.

-However, I bet you won’t stock a detergent for more than a year, so the six to eight months recommended above are sufficient for a proper stocking.
+However, I bet you won’t stock a detergent for more than a year, so the six to eight months recommended above are sufficient for proper stocking.

 Meanwhile, I wish you the best of luck in your shopping experience, pals.